Project-OpenBytes/portex/docs/source/schema/type_reference.rst

 .. tip::

    Just like a programming language, take python as an example.
 Python package is used to distribute a set of functions which can be reused.
-OpenBytes schema also uses package for distributing pre-defined schema structures.
+Portex also uses package for distributing pre-defined schema structures.

 The git repository is used as a carrier for a schema package.
 A schema package is distributed, developed, and referenced through a public git repository.